jjsridharan/ProtectYourEyes/README.md

 https://www.healthline.com/health/eye-health/20-20-20-rule#definition

-This script is designed in such a way to allow you to follow 20-20-20 rule.
+This script is designed in such a way to follow 20-20-20 rule.

-Run ProtectYourEyes.exe when you are start working.
+Run "ProtectYourEyes.exe" when you are start working.
+This will alert by playing an alarm tone for the configured time(Default 20 minutes).

 Time is configurable meaning you can set the default time for yourself.
 (Ex: 15 minutes)

-When you are done just close this script or rerun at anytime you want.
+When you are done just close this application.